anav5704/t3-todo/README.md

 ![hero page](https://github.com/anav5704/t3-todo/blob/main/docs/t3-todo.png)

-This is a simple, and my second ever todo app made wiith the legendary T3 stack.
+This is a simple, and my second-ever todo app made with the legendary T3 stack.
 Had lots of fun working with tRPC.
 It's super easy and simple to use.
-Don't we all love abstraction layers on top of other abstraction layers.
+Don't we all love abstraction layers on top of other abstraction layers?

 ## Technologies Used
 - Next JS 14